frothers/Frothers-FC/content/posts/2025/2025-winter-game-12.md

 A dubious passback resulted in a freekick on the left wing, don't ask, the resulting ball in found its way to Oli, who managed to volley it straight into the Mark Ave defenders arm on the line.
 Penalty.

-The boys didn't fancy it and pulled Chris up from deep to give him a chance to add to his talley for the season.
+The boys didn't fancy it and pulled Chris up from deep to give him a chance to add to his tally for the season.
 Sending the keeper the wrong way the Frothers were in the lead!

 > 2-1